chronologic/ethereum-alarm-clock/docs/cli.rst

 information on how to install these.

 This package is only tested against Python 3.5.
-It may work on other versions but they are explicitely not supported.
+It may work on other versions but they are explicitly not supported.

 This package is only tested on unix based platforms (OSX and Linux).
 It may work on other platforms but they are explicitly not supported.